sph-mn/sph-lib/readme.md

 * (sph lang scm-format) - format scheme code
 * (sph libmagic) - binding to the libmagic library from the "file" utility that guesses file types
 * (sph list) - helpers for working with lists
-* (sph list other) - additional list processing bindings that depend on libraries that depend on (sph list). to avoid circular dependencies
 * (sph process) - execute programs and evaluate shell or scheme code
 * (sph process create) - create child processes and process chains
 * (sph scgi) - scgi interface. a server that accepts scgi requests and calls a custom procedure to handle them